Khushboo-Dar/tutorials-point-clone/README.md

-# Tutorails Point Clone
+# Tutorials Point Clone
-A clone of tutorials point.
-Web programming project NIT Srinagar.
+This repository contains the code for a clone of the educational website Tutorials Point.
+It is intended as a collaborative project to practice web development skills and is not affiliated with the official Tutorials Point website.